 [That Renovare, Aprentis event in Wichita was deeply formative for me.
 I still carry the Benedictine short breviary I discovered there on occasion and think of Friends University and smile.]

-It was Dallas’ books that have left the most riveting impact.
-I remember the stark emotion and revelation that swept over me when I read The Great Omission in Holdrege, NE.
+It was Dallas’ books that have left a most riveting impact.
+I remember the emotion and revelation that swept over me when I read The Great Omission in Holdrege, NE.
 I remember the late afternoon light when I would often finish the last minutes of the day with a chapter.
 I was swept into the meaning, the implications.
 “Good grief,” I would pause, “We don’t know Jesus or ‘the gospel.’”

 I also remember from him the role of the Gospels – that you can’t know freedom if you don’t know Jesus and you can’t know Jesus if you don’t know the Gospels.

 And of course, the role of the Spiritual Disciplines in the formative work of the soul – not as earning formation, but elements for placing oneself in the arms of God’s Holy Spirit for renovation.

 I brought my highlighted copy of The Great Omission home tonight.
 I hope to read my old highlights and revisit the grace Dallas has been for me.
 I also hope to pause in a vigil of sorts, thanking God for Dallas’ work for me and for the Church and world.
 I have been blessed to see many people resonate with Dallas’ works like I have; meeting or hearing about such folks always brings the kind of smile that comes when you meet someone with a common affinity.